jelledenhaan/programming_project/README.md

 ### Main features

+So far, the project will consist of a multiline graph, a grouped barchart and a scatterplot/piechart.
+It could be that the latter one will be substituted for another new visualization with different characteristics.
+Not sure about that for now.

-All visualizations will contain tooltips to view the specific number of something.
+All visualizations will contain tooltips to view the specific number/amount of something.
 Furthermore, there will be a dropdown menu in which the user will be able to select the coin they want to view.

+An additional option could be to implement a 'on click' listener in de grouped bar chart as well.

 ## Prerequisites